 Ocean, Supercomputers and AI in action!

 AI models engineered on CINECA HPC infrastructure are a core element of the services that Gmatics developed as part of the DAMAS – Data-driven Model for the Analysis of Sea-state experiment.
-DAMAS successfully reduced the execution time and increased the resolution and the accuracy of sea circulation models and height of waves prediction, providing as a result:
+With the support of the services offered by CINECA and ITI Data Cycle Hub, DAMAS successfully reduced the execution time and increased the resolution and the accuracy of sea circulation models and height of waves prediction, providing as a result:

 - AI models that replicate the ENEA MITO and WAVE physical forecast models and produce forecasts over the next 5 days with an hourly temporal resolution;